awegroup/template-python/README.md

 ## :warning: License and Waiver

-State here under what license your software is released and you must include the copyright notice:
+Specify the license under which your software is distributed, and include the copyright notice:

 > Technische Universiteit Delft hereby disclaims all copyright interest in the program “NAME PROGRAM” (one line description of the content or function) written by the Author(s).
+>
 > Prof.dr.
 H.G.C.
 (Henri) Werij, Dean of Aerospace Engineering
 >
 > Copyright (c) [YEAR] [NAME SURNAME].